wmyw96/FAIR/README.md

-# Focused Adverasrial Invariance Regularized Estimation
+# Focused Adversarial Invariance Regularized Estimation

-This repository contains code to reproduce the simulation and real dataset application for our manuscript [Causality Pursuit from Hetereogenous Environments via Neural Adversarial Invariance Learning](https://arxiv.org/pdf/2405.04715).
-It also provides a unified interface to run the algorithm using user-specified function class and loss.
+This repository contains code to reproduce the simulation and real dataset application in our manuscript [Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning](https://arxiv.org/pdf/2405.04715).
+We also provide a unified implementation and interface to run the algorithm using user-specified function class and loss.

 To cite this paper: